 - Lack of interest in activities the person once enjoyed

 Symptoms of physical and emotional reactions (also known as arousal symptoms) may include:

 - Always being on guard for danger

 - Self-destructive behavior

-PTSD can develop when one may go through, see, or learn about a traumatic event involving actual or threatened death, serious injury, or sexual violation.
+PTSD can develop when one goes through, sees, or learns about a traumatic event involving an actual or threatened death, serious injury, or sexual violation.
 While it is unknown why some people get PTSD, as with most mental health problems, PTSD can be caused by a complex mix of:

 - Stressful experiences

 - The way the person’s brain regulates the chemicals and hormones that the body releases in response to stress